vault27/Foundation/dc.md

 ```
 Three tier model > LAG > Fabric Experiments > IP Fabric/CLOS/Spine-Leaf > VxLAN + EVPN
 ```
+## Data Center network evolution
+- Three tier model - only in big companies, collapsed core - mostly, we also can connect 2 collapsed cores , if there are many collapsed cores then we should switch to 3 tier.
+STP + HSRP/VRRP
+- LACP + VSS stack, VSS is unstable, many problems - mostly in campuses, Cisco 6500
+- After 2005 - Nexus: VDC( Virtual Device Context - several virtual switches on one physical), MCLAG (vPC in Cisco terms), FEX - fabric extender - many small switches are connected to a big main one and they send all traffic to it, they have no brains or control plane
+- MLAG in Core - may be not very good to much control plane
+- Trill, FabricPath,
+- VxLAN flood to everyone
+- VXLAN + EVPN

 ## Era 0 - legacy - non virtualized
 - Difficult to configure VLANs on all devices